tanuj-singh-rathaur/tanuj-singh-rathaur/README.md

 - 👋 Hi, I’m @tanuj-singh-rathaur I have completed my BCA currently persuing for MCA
 - 👀 I’m interested in JAVASCRIPT(NODE) and JAVA(JSP,SERVLET,SPRING)
 - 🌱 I’m currently learning Spring, Hybernate and React
-- 💞️ I’m looking to collaborate on a nodejs project
+- 💞️ I’m looking to collaborate on a NODE or a JAVA project
 - 📫 My Email tanujsingh635@gmail.com, tanujsingh635@outlook.com and my contact number is +917705809053

 <!---